Ramblurr/ts-enum-tools/README.md

 #### Value testing with String.prototype.prop's methods

 As previously mentioned, the getters are easier to use, but they may be slower.
-The methods are only assigned to the number prototype if a property name is provided.
+The methods are only assigned to the string prototype if a property name is provided.

 ```
 // Add Interface that extends a Number with a tools property